 As an individual, manager, business owner, or even as the HR function, you’ll have asked yourself this question.
-Particularly as you had what felt like a million and one emails to deal with, a report to write, meetings to go to, and a project to get back on track.
-The real truth behind this question is that the learner on the course does not value the 8 hours they are investing in being trained versus the 8 hours they have lost sitting on a training course.
+Particularly as you had what felt like a million and one emails to deal with.
+Or a report to write, meetings to go to or and a project to get back on track.
+The truth behind this question is that the learner does not value the 8 hours they are investing in the training.
+And compare that to the 8 hours they have lost sitting on a training course.

 Image courtesy of our cartoonist friend Mike Flanagan

 We believe that the key to training is to achieve a ‘Return On Investment’ (ROI).
-A ROI for the company and the individual.
-This can only be achieved if the final outcome is achieved, which is to deliver long-term behavioural change for the individual.
-For example, if a learner takes part in a time management course, their management of their time needs to be positively different 12 months after the course, not just the next day after the course.
-If the individual is prioritising their time better, they are more satisfied at work making them more productive, which means they are achieving more for the company.
+An ROI for the company and the individual.
+One can only achieve this if they achieve the final outcome.
+And that is to deliver long-term behavioural change for the individual.
+For example, if a learner takes part in a time management course, the management of their time needs to be positively different 12 months after the course.
+And not just the next day after the course.
+If the individual is prioritising their time better, they are more satisfied at work, making them more productive, which means they are achieving more for the company.
 A win-win.
-To achieve a ROI is our ‘reason for being’ at MBM.
-This is what we have decided we will deliver for the company and the individual, and here’s 3 insights into how:
+To achieve an ROI is our ‘reason for being’ at MBM.
+This is what we decided to deliver to the company and the individual.
+And here’s 3 insights into how:

 1. The Forgetting Curve

-Our trainers completely understand the value of the research into the memory and how much it forgets and how quickly it forgets.
-By understanding these proven facts we are able to put in play items that will improve the amount retained from learning to achieve the long-term behavioural change.
-For example, 30 days after the course the chance of remembering what has been learnt is as low as 30%, which is why our learners follow the Sticky Learning ® method to greatly improve their chances of retaining what they have learnt.
+Our trainers completely understand the value of the research into memory and how much it forgets and how quickly it forgets.
+By understanding these proven facts, we can put in play items that will improve the amount retained from learning to achieve the long-term behavioural change.
+For example, 30 days after the course the chance of remembering what has been learnt is as low as 30%, which is why our learners follow the Sticky Learning ® method to improve their chances of retaining what they have learnt greatly.

 2. Learning Styles

-Each of us has a particular learning style that when used will help us learn more, more quickly and retain more.
-Before a course each learner takes advantage of our ‘Learning to Learn’ training course, where they learn their learning style so that they can help themselves and the trainer to help them learn more, more quickly and retain more.
+Each of us has a particular learning style if we use it well we learn more.
+And also more quickly as well as retain more.
+Before a course, each learner takes advantage of our ‘Learning to Learn’ training course, where they learn their learning style so that they can help themselves and the trainer to help them learn more, more quickly and retain more.
 As someone once wrote, ‘What is the best way to ride a horse?
 The way it is going?’.

 3. What no handouts?

-No handouts, slides, manuals or any other papers are given out on a MBM course.
-This is because we know from bitter experience that we all leave a course with great intentions to read the slides again because the course was so good.
+No handouts, slides, manuals or any other papers during an MBM course.
+This is because we know from experience learners leave a course with the intention to reread the slides.
+Of course, because the course is always so good.
 A year later, during an office clear out, the slides are found and binned.
 We use a tool we built called ‘Keepers’ to help learners capture their own set of personal notes for them, captured in a way that suits them, with notes that have meaning for them.